 - 1. A program where citizens community members check out engravers from their local police department to engrave valuables with a unique number (normally their driver's license number) and their state. - 2.
 The marking of property makes it less valuable for the criminal and easier to get back to the rightful owner when recovered. - 3.
 A sticker is placed on windows for a potential burglar to see. - 4.
 The proper method to mark items is with the state abbreviation at the beginning and at the end of the number leaving no spaces.
-INSTRUCTOR NOTE: Example AZ12345678AZ - C. Crime Free Multi-Housing Program (CFMH). - 1.
-Many multi-housing communities (apartments, mobile homes, town houses, etc.) have crime problems that cannot be solved with traditional methods.
+INSTRUCTOR NOTE: Example AZ12345678AZ - C. Crime Free Multi-Housing Program (CFMH). - Many multi-housing communities (apartments, mobile homes, town houses, etc.) have crime problems that cannot be solved with traditional methods.
 INSTRUCTOR NOTE: Recommend officers attend the class (a lot of good information). - 2.
 The CFMH gives managers and management companies the means to effect rapid changes in the behavior of their residents. - 3.
 Three (3)-phase program. - a.
 Phase 1: - i.
 An eight (8)-hour training class. - ii.
-Provides management with the tools needed to properly run a multi-housing community. - b.
-Phase 2:
+Provides management with the tools needed to properly run a multi-housing community. - 4.
+Crime Free Multi-Housing Card. - a.
+Many of the continual calls officers respond to can be handled by the manager if they were only aware of them. - b.
+The card is to be left at the office by the officer responding to a call at any CFMH property (it can also be left even if not a certified property) so the manager is aware of the problem.